-- " RLB Vorarlberg's capitalisation is sound, especially when taking into account the bank's additional reserves not being fully included in its regulatory capital ratios. - " The quality of the bank's core lending book remains sound and better than that of its peers. - " Senior creditors benefit from a large volume of outstanding debt, and therefore a very low loss given failure, in the unlikely event of resolution.
+" RLB Vorarlberg's capitalisation is sound, especially when taking into account the bank's additional reserves that are not fully included in its regulatory capital ratios.

+- " The quality of the bank's core lending book remains sound and better than that of its peers. - " Its good access to the Raiffeisen sector and the increase in covered bond issuances partially mitigate the bank's high dependence on wholesale funding.